 Market Research Spotlight: Perm vs Freelance

-I have been recruiting in to market research for the best part of 7 years (10 just recruiting!) and one of the ongoing questions I find is around the topic of freelance vs permanent.
+I have been specialising in market research recruitment for the best part of 7 years (10 just recruiting!) and one of the ongoing questions I find is around the topic of freelance vs permanent.

 Which is better for our industry?
 Are you suited to one client or are you better working for multiple clients?
 Is a stable pay check vital to you or would you rather take a risk for a bigger pay off?